naveedalichandio/naveedalichandio/README.md

 - 👨🏻‍💻 I am a Blockchain developer working on Smart Contract Development for more than 1 Year.
 - 💡 I like to explore new technologies, develop software solutions and love to work on Blockchian and Web3 development.
-- 🎓 I've a Master Degree in Computer Science from Bahauddin Zakariya University Multan.
+- 🎓 I've a Bachelors Degree in Information Technology from University Of Sindh, Jamshoro.
 - 🌱 I'm on track to become a Full Stack Blockchian Engineer.
-Currently learning Web3Js.
 - ✍🏻 In my free time, I read about what's new in market and watch Football and Cricket.
 - 💬 Feel free to reach out to me for any type of Blockchain Development OR Smart Contract work in Solidity.
-- 📨 You can shoot me an email at iamtalha.sajid@gmail.com!
+- 📨 You can shoot me an email at naveedalichandio20@gmail.com!
 I'll try to respond as soon as I can.
-- 🌐 You can visit my portfolio Website at www.talhasajid.dev
+- 🌐 You can visit my portfolio Website at coming soon!

 ## ⚡ Tech Stack